Severe Matted Cat Grooming in Portland

 Key Contributors to Matting

-The common drivers behind severe matting—mobility, grooming limits, coat type, and contamination.
+The common drivers behind matting: coat type, mobility, self-grooming limits, friction, moisture, and contamination.

 Education